-- 1. A Party applying a safeguard measure shall, after consultations with each Party against whose good the measure is applied, provide to such Party or Parties mutually agreed trade liberalizing compensation in the form of concessions having substantially equivalent trade effects or equivalent to the value of the additional duties expected to result from the measure.
-The Party shall provide an opportunity for such consultations no later than 30 days after the application of the safeguard measure. - 2.
-If the consultations under paragraph 1 do not result in an agreement on trade liberalizing compensation within 30 days, any Party against whose good the measure is applied may suspend the application of substantially equivalent concessions to the trade of the Party applying the safeguard measure. - 3.
-A Party shall notify the Party applying the safeguard measure in writing at least 30 days before suspending concessions under paragraph 2. - 4.
-The obligation to provide compensation under paragraph 1 and the right to suspend concessions under paragraph 2 shall terminate on the later of: (a) the termination of the safeguard measure, or (b) the date on which the rate of duty returns to the rate of duty set out in the Party's Schedule to Annex 3.3 (Tariff Elimination).
+1. A Party applying a safeguard measure shall, after consultations with Parties against whose good the measure is taken, provide mutually agreed trade liberalizing compensation in the form of concessions having substantially equivalent trade effects or equivalent to the value of the additional duties expected to result from the measure.
+The Party shall provide an opportunity for such consultations no later than 30 days after the application of the safeguard measure.

+2. If the consultations under paragraph 1 do not result in an agreement on trade liberalizing compensation within 30 days, any Party against whose good the measure is taken may suspend the application of substantially equivalent concessions with respect to its imports of originating goods of the Party applying the safeguard measure.

+3. A Party shall notify the Party applying the safeguard measure in writing at least 30 days before suspending concessions under paragraph 2.

+Subject to Legal Review for Accuracy, Clarity, and Consistency January 28, 2004

+4. The obligation to provide compensation under paragraph 1 and the right to suspend concessions under paragraph 2 shall terminate on the later of: (a) the termination of the safeguard measure, or (b) the date on which the rate of duty returns to the rate of duty set out in the Party's Schedule to Annex 3.3 (Tariff Elimination).